MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-integration-config-integration.md

 ## Next steps

-To learn how to integrate Operations Manager with another monitoring platform or ITSM system using a product connector developed using the Operations Manager SDK, review [Connecting Operations Manager With Other Management Systems](manage-integration-thirdparty-overview.md).
+To learn how to integrate Operations Manager with another monitoring platform or ITSM system using a product connector developed using the Operations Manager SDK, review [Connect Operations Manager with other management systems](manage-integration-thirdparty-overview.md).